How to Get Around Bangkok: BTS, MRT, Boats & Local Transport Explained

 Is BTS or MRT better for how to get around Bangkok?

-Are Saen Saep canal boats safe to use?
+Are Saen Saep canal boats recommended for how to get around Bangkok?

-The easiest way to get around Bangkok for these areas is to use BTS or MRT as the backbone, then finish with a short walk or motorbike taxi into smaller streets and sois.
-Trains get you close; local connections get you into the calm pockets.
+The easiest strategy for how to get around Bangkok is to use the BTS or MRT as your main backbone, then finish the journey with a short walk or motorbike taxi into the smaller sois and unique districts.

 If you want to plan a calm, authentic Bangkok day built around local transport, start with our Bangkok hidden gems guide, then connect it with this transport approach to make the city feel effortless.